 The processes of socialization focusing on the interrelationship of family, school, and community.
 Examines the influence of multiple societal contexts.
-Explores the role of collaboration between family, community, and schools in supporting children's development.
+Explores the role of collaboration between family, community, and schools in supporting children's development, birth through adolescence.
 (A, CSU-GE, UC, I) (C-ID CDEV 110)